Med0xB/Med0xB/README.md

 ###

-<p align="left">A tech enthusiast driven by curiosity to understand and improve systems.
-Built a solid foundation in designing, managing, and securing network infrastructures, with a focus on cybersecurity and hands-on experience in threat protection.
-Skilled in data science and analysis, using data to support smarter technical decisions.
-Combines knowledge across IT, networking, cybersecurity, and data science to deliver secure and integrated technology solutions.</p>
+<p align="left">I am a tech enthusiast driven by a curiosity to explore and improve systems.
+I have built a strong foundation in designing, managing, and securing network infrastructure, with a special interest in cybersecurity and practical experience in threat detection and protection.
+I also enjoy using analytics to make better technical decisions.
+By combining skills in IT, networking, cybersecurity, and data science, I aim to create secure and efficient technology solutions.
+I am excited to develop my knowledge further and contribute to the university community.</p>

 ###